microsoft/hi-ml/docs/source/examples.md

 python sample.py -n 103 --azureml
 ```

-then the function `submit_to_azure_if_needed` will do all the required actions to run this script in AzureML and exit.
+then the function `submit_to_azure_if_needed` will perform all the required actions to run this script in AzureML and exit.
 Note that:

 * code after `submit_to_azure_if_needed` is not run.
 * the print statement prints to the AzureML console output and is available in the `Output + logs` tab of the experiment in the `70_driver_log.txt` file, and can be downloaded from there.